Improving cash flow in a business

 Early payment incentives do work and can be great tools to make sure your long-term cash flow is as stable as possible.

 Are you scared to talk about money?

-Too often, we see customers who talk with passion about their business but they’re timid in talking about money, and payments, with customers.
+Too often, we see customers who talk with passion about their business but are uncomfortable talking about money, and payments, with their customers.

-If that’s you, we strongly encourage you to get over this reluctance to talk about money.
+If that’s you, we strongly encourage you to move past this reluctance to talk about money.
 Your customers will appreciate simple, honest conversations about your payment policies, and it will help you get paid regularly and on time.

 Do you have a plan for late payments?

 The way you address late payments, and follow up on them, affects your long-term cash flow management significantly.
 Late payments are impossible to avoid.
 But when you’re organised and straight-up with your customers about when they expect to be able to pay you, the late payment “punches” become much easier to roll with.

 Structure invoicing so it works for you

 When you structure your invoicing to work for you, you’re removing risks to your business.

 Do you get paid by your customers on time, most of the time?
 If not, why not?
 There could be some really simple changes that you could make to your invoicing processes to get better results.